-Frequently Asked Questions
+Frequently Asked Questions ABOUT THE KNOWLEDGE AND INNOVATION PROGRAMME

-General questions Partnership Projects
+General questions About Partnership Projects

 Unfortunately, DFC is not in a position to facilitate contact to possible Danish collaborators.
 Therefore, we suggest that you search the websites of Danish universities for information about researchers/professors, contact persons etc.